ut-amrl/synapse/README.md

 - install torch based on your cuda specs from [here](https://pytorch.org/get-started/locally/)
 - ./setup.sh
 - Download test bags from <put url>
+- set the OPENAI_API_KEY in the environment variables

 ## Usage